-Diagnosis is usually based on a medical history and physical exam.
-Blood and skin
+Diagnosis is often based on a health history and physical exam.
+Blood and skin samples

-samples may be taken to confirm the diagnosis and the type of bacteria that is present.
+may be taken to confirm the diagnosis and the type of bacteria present.

-A bacterial culture can identify the organism causing the condition and indicate the
+A bacterial culture can sometimes identify the organism causing the condition.
+This

 How is cellulitis treated?

-condition when determining the appropriate treatment for you.
+condition when finding the best treatment for you.

 Getting treated right away can help prevent the spread of cellulitis.
 Treatment may

-- If your arm or leg is affected, elevating the arm or leg may help
+If your arm or leg is affected, raising (elevating) the arm or leg may help

 Based on the physical exam, your healthcare provider may treat you in the hospital,